- Hits: 25002

 1820 PAPAL APPROVAL IS GIVEN

 On 13 August 1820 two pen strokes in the margin of a Papal Audience note indicate that the Holy Father granted the request.
+The draft Brief prepared by Mons.
+Luigi Gardellini, Assessor to the Sacred Congregation, had been approved.
 A note from Mons.
-Pedicini, Secretary of Propaganda, to Cardinal Consalvi, Segretario dei Brevi, asking him to prepare the Brief, is dated 26 August 1820.
+Carlo Pedicini, Secretary to the Sacred Congregation of Propaganda, to Cardinal Ercole Consalvi, Segretario dei Brevi, asking him to prepare the Brief, is dated 26 August 1820.

 It is proper to remark here that the Brothers owe a large debt of gratitude to Rev. John Rice, of the Order of Saint Augustine, and brother to Edmund Rice, for his very active and persevering exertions as Agent for the Institute at Rome.